bupt-ai-cz/CAC-UNet-DigestPath2019/README.md

 Description of dataset can be found here: https://digestpath2019.grand-challenge.org/Dataset/

-To download the the DigestPath2019 dataset, please sign the DATABASE USE AGREEMENT first at [here](https://drive.google.com/drive/folders/1hLd_OD4eGeyUrmb7UCWxxFfGSwwMI15V): https://digestpath2019.grand-challenge.org/Download/
+To download the the DigestPath2019 dataset, please sign the DATABASE USE AGREEMENT first and download the dataset at [here](https://drive.google.com/drive/folders/1hLd_OD4eGeyUrmb7UCWxxFfGSwwMI15V).

-If you have problems about downing the dataset, please contact Prof. Hongsheng Li:hsli@ee.cuhk.edu.hk
+If you have problems about downing the dataset, please contact Prof. Hongsheng Li:hsli@ee.cuhk.edu.hk and refer to the following link: https://digestpath2019.grand-challenge.org/Download/

 Image sample:
 ![](https://github.com/PkuMaplee/Multi-level-colonoscopy-malignant-tissue-detection-with-adversarial-CAC-UNet/blob/master/sample-image.jpg)